roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

  "Actually, it is happening now," I said, standing up on the pretense of my butt going numb but really so I could get a better view of her legs and feet.

  Standing up I did get a much better view of her perfect legs, displayed so tantalizingly on her desk and in those shimmering pantyhose.
-Report_Story #3